The Strength of Local Structures in Decentralized Network Formation

 \subsection{Results on graph limits}

 A central tool used in characterizing the limiting behavior of ERGMs is the theory of large deviations for random graph models.
 Fix some $p \in (0,1)$.
-Let $\tilde{\mathbb{P}}_{N,p}$ be the measure induced on $\tilde{{\cal W}}$ by the directed Erd\"os-R\'enyi model with parameter $p$.
+Let $\tilde{\mathbb{P}}_{N,p}$ be the measure induced on $\tilde{{\cal W}}$ by the directed Erd\H{o}s--R\'enyi model with parameter $p$.
 Additionally, define the function $I_p:[0,1] \to \mathbb{R}$ as

 The domain of this function can be extended to $\tilde{{\cal W}}$ by defining

 for any $h \in \tau^{-1}(\tilde{h})$.
 Building off the results in \citet{chatterjee_large_2011}, we have the following result for directed graphs. \begin{theorem}[Theorem 8 in \citet{mele_structural_2017}] For each fixed $p \in (0,1)$, the sequence $\tilde{\mathbb{P}}_{N,p}$ satisfies a large deviation principle on the space $(\tilde{{\cal W}}, \delta_\square)$ at speed $N^2$ with rate function ${\cal I}_p$.
 Explicitly, for any closed set $\tilde{F} \subseteq \tilde{{\cal W}}$,